Case Study Bloom Credit: Multi-Provider API Security with KrakenD

 Routing based on query strings

-Similarly to headers, you can route a query string as a path following the same strategy.
+As with headers, you can also route a query string as a path following the same strategy.
 If you want to forward the query string to the backend as is, you only need to add it under the input_query_strings list.
-If on the other side, you would like to convert a query string into a part of the path, then you can apply the variables as follows:
+If, on the other side, you would like to convert a query string into a part of the path, then you can apply the variables as follows:

 {